UNO Researchers Protect the Crucial Role Bats Play in Nebraska’s Ecosystem

 Disaster 4339

-Multimedia by Elsie Stormberg
+Filmed and edited by Elsie Stormberg

 After Hurricanes Irma and Maria, hundreds of thousands of people required aid across Puerto Rico.
 The Federal Emergency Management Agency, or FEMA, along with church groups and grassroots organizations provided supplies, food and water.
 But many Puerto Ricans have criticized the way this aid was carried out.
 FEMA refers to Maria as Disaster 4339.